Sparse Signal Models for Data Augmentation in Deep Learning ATR: Introduction

 \subsection{Related Work}

-The problem of over-fitting manifests and magnifies when the size of the training set is small.
+Over-fitting is a modeling error common to data-driven machine learning methods when the learned classifier function is too closely aligned to the training data points and therefore fails to generalize to data points outside the support of the training set.
+Over-fitting problem is exacerbated with smaller training sets.
 Several methods have been proposed to reduce over-fitting and improve generalization performance.
-These ill-posed problems are solved by using regularizers that impose structure and constraints in the solution space.
+Typically, the ill-posed problem of fitting an overparametrized function to data is solved by using regularizers that impose structure and constraints in the solution space.
 The norm of the model parameters serves as a standard regularizing function.
 This keeps the parameter values small with 2-norm ($||\cdot||_2$ called $L_2$ loss) or sparse with 1-norm($||\cdot||_1$ called $L_1$ loss).
 Furthermore, the optimization algorithms, such as stochastic gradient descent and mirror descent, implicitly induce regularization~\cite{gunasekarBias18a,iclr_2019_implicit_reg}.
 Dropout, introduced by Srivastava et al. \cite{srivastava2014dropout}, is another popular method, specifically for deep neural networks.
 The idea is to randomly switch off certain neurons in the network by multiplying a Bernoulli random variable with a predefined probability distribution.
 The overall model learned is an average of these sub-models, giving improved generalization performance.
 Batch Normalization is another way to improve generalization performance proposed by Ioffe and Szegedy \cite{ioffe2015batch}.
 They proposed normalizing all neuron values of designated layers continuously while training along with an adaptive mean and variance that also get learned as part of the back-propagation training regime.
 Finally, recent work~\cite{iclr_2019_overParam} has established the benefit of over-parameterizing in implicitly regularizing the optimization problem and improving the generalization performance.

 Transfer Learning is another approach for improving generalization performance in the limited availability of data.
 Pan and Yang \cite{pan2009survey} provide a comprehensive overview illustrating the different applications and performance gains of transfer learning.
-For radar data, Huang et al. \cite{huang2017transfer} made a successful effort in this direction by using a large corpus of SAR data to train feature-extractors in an unsupervised manner.
+For radar data, Huang et al. \cite{huang2017transfer} suggested a promising approach along this direction by using a large corpus of SAR data to train feature-extractors in an unsupervised manner.

 For SAR data, there exist several neural network architecture based approaches to improve generalization.
 Chen et al. \cite{chen2016target} restrict the effective degrees of freedom of the network by using a fully convolutional network.
 Lin et al. \cite{lin2017deep} propose a convolutional highway network to tackle the problem of limited data availability.
 In \cite{fu2018small}, authors design a specialized ResNet architecture that learns effectively even when training data-set is small.